nmschorr/linkcheck/README.md

 The source code can be viewed at: github.com/nmschorr/linkcheck

-It is hosted on pythonanywhere.com <a href="http://fastgalaxy.com">LinkCheck on Fast Galaxy</a>
+It's hosted on pythonanywhere.com <a href="http://jetgal.pythonanywhere.com">LinkCheck</a>